 The implementation of the Income Tax Act 2015, effective from 1 January 2016 has created challenging issues for Fiji taxpayers.
-Richard Naidu is co-author of the Fiji Chapter of Global Tax Guide and Richard Naidu and Rajnil Krishna are co-authors of VAT Navigator (Fiji Chapter).
+Richard Naidu and Rajnil Krishna are co-authors of the Fiji Chapter of Global Tax Guide and VAT Navigator (Fiji Chapter).

 Fiji has a small but increasingly competitive telecommunications sector.
 Fixed-line and international monopoly operators are giving way to mobile operators with mobile penetration estimated at 110%.
 Munro Leys advises international clients on telecommunications regulation, price control, contracts, taxation and acquisitions.

 Tourism is Fiji’s largest contributor to GDP.
 The Fiji tourism industry is well-developed relative to the rest of Oceania.
 Australia and New Zealand continue to be Fiji’s largest markets.
 Growth is coming from the United States, Europe and Asia.
 Current integrated resort developments, such as Natadola, Momi and Vunabaka, will see extensive construction work in the next few years.
 Continued growth is expected on Denarau Island.
 A number of other new resort developments and refurbishments have also been announced or are in the planning stages.
 We expect this will lead to demand for individual land/land and villa purchases.
 Please refer to buying or dealing in land.